-Program Chairperson: Suzanne Beaumaster Regular Faculty: Suzanne Beaumaster, Ray Garubo, Richard Gelm.
+Program Chairperson: Suzanne Beaumaster

+Regular Faculty: Suzanne Beaumaster, Ray Garubo, Keith Schildt.
 Adjunct Faculty: Susan Lomeli

-This is an academic and professional program offering basic coursework in the theories, operations, and procedures of public management.
+The bachelor's degree in Public Administration is an academic and professional degree program offering basic coursework in the theories as well as the operations and procedures of public management.
 Students will be exposed to the theories and practices involved in program, resources, and political management.
 Experience in applying these skills will be gained through class participation, special projects, and applied research.